jonhoo/yambar-hyprland-wses/README.md

           ws_empty: &ws_empty 555555ff
           ws_other: &ws_other bbbbbbff
           # you can use `{workspace_N}` here to use the workspace name
           # assigned by Hyprland instead of hard-coding one here.
+That
+          # name is, as far as I can tell, always just the index of the
+          # workspace though, so not all that valuable.
           ws_1: &ws_1 "I"
           ws_2: &ws_2 "II"
           ws_3: &ws_3 "III"